Clark Howard’s Important Advice on Funeral Planning

 “There are now very competitive offers in the marketplace, particularly in midsize and large metropolitan areas, for cremation, so you can drive that cost down, down, down,” he says.

-The median cost in 2021 of a direct cremation in the United States was $2,550, according to the National Funeral Directors Association, although the plethora of choices makes price comparisons difficult.
+The average cost of a cremation in the United States can range anywhere between $2,000 to $10,000, according to some estimates, although the plethora of choices make price comparisons difficult.

 Direct cremation typically doesn’t include a memorial service or amenities provided by a funeral home.
 The prices increase as you add services that more closely resemble a full-service casket funeral.